-Your doctor will ask you about your medical history and examine you physically.
-They may order a blood test and may refer you to a specialist for allergy testing.
+Your doctor will ask you about your medical history and perform a physical exam.
+They may order a blood test or refer you to a specialist for allergy testing.

 You may be asked to keep a diary to record what you eat or drink, environmental factors, where the hives appear, and how long they last.

-Over-the-counter (OTC) antihistamines (allergy medication) are usually the first-line of treatment for chronic hives.
+Over-the-counter (OTC) antihistamines are usually the first-line treatment for chronic hives.